Original Air Date: August 3, 2020

 Time: 2:00 PM Eastern

 Discover America’s underwater ocean parks as we “Get Into Your Sanctuary” this full moon!
-This live interaction will connect you with information on what national marine sanctuaries are and bring you below the surface to virtually interact with the sea life that call sanctuaries home.
-Join us as we explore the NOAA's National Marine Sanctuary System from wherever you live.
+The archive of this live interaction will connect you with information on what national marine sanctuaries are and bring you below the surface to virtually interact with the sea life that call sanctuaries home.
+Join us at any time as we explore the NOAA's National Marine Sanctuary System from wherever you live.

 Host: Symone Barkley